shiyingzheng/recipe_search/cookin/README.md

         git diff origin/master

+To merge changes in master to your current branch, do:

+        git pull
+        git merge master

 When you're done committing all your changes, push the changes to your branch remotely:

         git push origin [branch-name]

 Then you can go to github and submit a merge request by pressing the button

+To view difference between two branches, do:

+        git diff [branch1] [branch2]

+For example, you can do:

+        git diff origin/master origin/[my-branch]

 ## Deploying